pytorch/pytorch/docs/source/notes/cuda.rst

 by other GPU applications.
 However, the occupied GPU memory by tensors will not be freed so it can not increase the amount of GPU memory available for PyTorch.

-To better understand how CUDA memory is being used over time, :ref:`torch_cuda_memory` describes tools for capturing and visualizing traces of memory use.

 For more advanced users, we offer more comprehensive memory benchmarking via :meth:`~torch.cuda.memory_stats`.
 We also offer the capability to capture a complete snapshot of the memory allocator state via